buildo/avenger/README.md

 Although important, `query` is a pretty low-level API and **Avenger** offers some convenient utils with a [**`StrategyBuilder`**](#StrategyBuilder) signature that you should prefer over it (unless you have very specific needs):

-- **refetch:** runs the fetch function every time the data is requested.
+- **refetch:** runs the fetch function every time the data is requested (unless there's an ongoing pending request, which is always reused).
 - **expire:** when the data is requested, the fetch function is run only if data in the `Cache` is older than the expiration defined, otherwise the cached value is used.
 - **available:** when the data is requested, if a cached value is available it is always returned, otherwise the fetch function is run and the result stored in the `Cache` accordingly.

-All these utils ask you to pass custom [**`Setoid`**](https://github.com/gcanti/fp-ts/blob/master/docs/modules/Setoid.ts.md) instances as arguments; they will be used to check if a value for an input combination is already present in one of the `Chache`'s keys (if the check is successful `Avenger` will try to use that value, otherwise it will resort to the `Fetch` function).
+All these utils ask you to pass custom [**`Setoid`**](https://github.com/gcanti/fp-ts/blob/master/docs/modules/Setoid.ts.md) instances as arguments; they will be used to check if a value for an input combination is already present in one of the `Cache`'s keys (if the check is successful `Avenger` will try to use that value, otherwise it will resort to the `Fetch` function).
 You can (and should) use these utils together with one of the built-in implementations that automatically take care of passing by the needed `Setoids`:
 - **queryShallow:** will use a `Setoid` instance that performs a shallow equality check to compare inputs.
 - **queryStrict:** will use a `Setoid` instance that performs a strict equality check to compare inputs.